 A “bonk” is the single wheel electric skateboard equivalent to traditional skateboarding’s “ollie”, where a rider uses a small obstacle to get air time with their board.

-(If you have a better description for a bonk, please send me a message!)
+(If you have a better description for a bonk, or proof of an earlier bonk, please send me a message!)

 On October 13, 2017...